 Then: An SEO would identify, let’s say, “purple tickle monster” as a highly searched phrase for a website.
 Next, a copywriter would shove the phrase “purple tickle monster” in every corner of a Web page.
 I’m talking 100 exact match uses in 500 words – it got dark in those days.

 Today: Spam is now easily recognizable by both users and search engines.
-So SEOs, and marketers in general, turned to content marketing and create useful, relevant content for a highly targeted audience.
+So SEOs, and marketers in general, turn to content marketing and create useful, relevant content for a highly targeted audience.

 Links, architecture, and content have long been the big three of SEO.
-But as the numbers of search and Internet users have grown, more and more factors are playing into good SEO each day.
-Forward-thinking SEOs are striving to create clean, useful sites and promotional content to build strong brand presence online.
-This means developing social, PR and CRO strategies in addition to SEO best practices.
+But as the number of search and Internet users has grown, more and more factors are playing into good SEO each day.
+Forward-thinking SEOs are striving to create clean, useful sites and promotional content to build a strong brand presence online.
+This means developing social, PR, and CRO strategies in addition to SEO best practices.

 Digital marketing channels—not just PR and SEO—are converging.
 And the convergence point is headed straight toward customers.
 It’s not about which tactic will win.
 It’s about incorporating the best, most customer-focused aspects from each channel to develop truly useful brands.
 “After all,” Scully went on to write in her TheGuardian.com article, “in SEO, PR, content marketing or whatever you want to call it –we’re all heading in the same direction.”
 So instead of battling, let’s learn from each other and create some really kickass content for customers.